Crystal-SDS/controller/doc/api_specification_filters.md

 ## Upload a filter data

 An application can upload a filter data by issuing an HTTP PUT request.
-The application needs to provide the filter data like a QueryDicct with a single key 'file' containing the upload file.
+The application needs to provide the filter data like a QueryDicct with a single key "file" containing the upload file.
 **media_type:** `multipart/form-data`

 ### Request